Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Option C.
 - [ ] Option D.

-### A company has a forensic logging use case.
-Whereby several hundred applications running on Docker on EC2 need to send logs to a central location.
+### A company has a forensic logging use case whereby several hundred applications running on Docker on EC2 need to send logs to a central location.
 The Security Engineer must create a logging solution that is able to perform real-time analytics on the log files, grants the ability to replay events, and persists data.
 Which AWS Services, together, can satisfy this use case?
 (Choose TWO)

 - [x] Amazon Elasticsearch.
 - [x] Amazon Kinesis.